 Crossing B can connect to either Plaza A or Plaza B1.
 Plaza B1 is situated west of Ojibway Parkway on lands acquired by the City of Windsor for the purposes of establishing an industrial park.
 The Brighton Beach Industrial Park is named after the former Brighton Beach neighbourhood which previously occupied these lands.
 Over time, most of the residences have been acquired and removed so the area is generally vacant.
-The industrial area also includes the Brighton Beach and Windsor power plants, the Nemak Automotive manufacturing plant, a Hydro One transformer station, Windsor Salt, and aggregate storage facilities.
+The industrial area also includes the OPG Brighton Beach and West Windsor power plants, the Nemak Automotive manufacturing plant, Keith Transformer Station, Windsor Salt, and aggregate storage facilities.

 Table 8.2 provides a summary of a comparison of Plaza A and Plaza B1 alternatives with Crossing B based on the results of the analysis.
-Further details of the analysis of these alternatives are provided in a document entitled Selection of the Technically and Environmentally Preferred Alternative - Plaza and Crossing Alternatives (refer to List of Supporting Documents).
+Further details of the analysis of these alternatives are provided in a document entitled Generation and Assessment of Practical Alternatives and Selection of the Technically and Environmentally Preferred Alternative - Plaza and Crossing Alternatives.